Skip to Content

-Brockton D. Hunter: Experienced Sexual Assault & Battery Defense Attorney in Minneapolis
+Brockton D. Hunter: Trusted Sexual Assault Lawyer Minneapolis

 If you have been charged with sexual assault or sexual battery, it is imperative that you seek legal representation from an experienced criminal defense attorney as soon as possible.
 A conviction for either of these charges can result in severe penalties, including jail time, heavy fines, and a tarnished reputation.
-An experienced Minneapolis sexual assault & battery defense attorney can help you fight your charges and protect your rights.
+An experienced Minneapolis sexual assault lawyer can help you fight your charges and protect your rights.

-What Are the Penalties for Sexual Assault & Battery in Minnesota?
+Penalties for Sexual Assault & Battery in Minnesota

 Other aggravating circumstances may also increase the penalties for these crimes.
 For example, if the victim was a minor or if the perpetrator used a weapon during the commission of the crime, the penalties may be increased.

-What Is the Statute of Limitations for Sexual Assault & Battery in Minnesota?
+Statute of Limitations for Sexual Assault & Battery in Minnesota

 Sexual assault and sexual battery are both very serious crimes.
 Because of this, the state of Minnesota has imposed a two-year statute of limitations on these crimes.
 This means that you have two years from the date of your alleged crime to file charges against the perpetrator.
 If you fail to file charges within this time frame, you may be forever barred from doing so.